tre-mac/ChurchBroadcastEmail/project_summary.md

 Personalized Email Delivery

-Using the Outlook connector, the Logic App loops through all members in the database and sends each one a personalized HTML email.
+Using the Outlook connector, the Logic App loops through all members in the database and sends each one a personalized email.
 The message includes:

 The current week’s reading plan (pulled from Cosmos DB)